rabbitmq/rabbitmq-website/site/tutorials/tutorial-two-spring-amqp.md

 > #### Note about `prefetchCount` = 1
 >
-> In most of the cases `prefetchCount` equal to 1 can lead to consumers underutilizing thus must be used only by purpose.
+> In most of the cases `prefetchCount` equal to 1 would be too conservative and severely
+> limit consumer throughput.
 > A couple of cases where this configuration is applicable can be found in [Spring AMQP Consumer Documentation](https://docs.spring.io/spring-amqp/reference/#async-consumer)
 >
-> For more details you can check [channel prefetch settings](/confirms.html#channel-qos-prefetch).
+> For more details on prefetch, please refer to the [Consumer Acknowledgements guide](/confirms.html#channel-qos-prefetch).

 However, with the `prefetchCount` set to 250 by default, this tells RabbitMQ not to give more than 250 messages to a worker